shaneahern/stocksprout/START_HERE.md

-# 🚀 START HERE - FutureVest Deployment
+# 🚀 START HERE - StockSprout Deployment

 ## 📦 You Have Everything You Need!

-This package contains the complete FutureVest application, ready to deploy.
+This package contains the complete StockSprout application, ready to deploy.

 ## ⚡ Quick Deploy to Replit (5 Minutes)